 - First, find out if your dog enjoys swimming.
 Not all breeds will be keen but typically Retrievers, Poodles, Spaniels and Setters love water.

 - A better option is a hydrotherapy pool, which is commonly used for rehabilitation for a range of canine orthopaedic conditions.
-Many of these offer sessions for fun swims.
+Many of these also offer sessions for fun swims.

 Hide and seek

-If your dog’s normal exercise routine needs to change to be shorter and less intense, hide and seek games could be a good alternative.
+If your dog’s normal exercise routine needs to change to be shorter and less intense, hide and seek games might be a good alternative.
 Most dogs love to use their noses.
 By engaging a dog’s natural searching instinct to find treats, you can mentally stimulate him and provide him with enrichment in a way that is much gentler on the joints.